NVIDIA/cuda-python/cuda_bindings/README.md

 ### Samples

-Various [CUDA Samples](https://github.com/NVIDIA/cuda-samples/tree/master) that were rewritten using CUDA Python can be found in `examples`.
+Various [CUDA Samples](https://github.com/NVIDIA/cuda-samples/tree/master) that were rewritten using CUDA Python are located in `examples`.

 In addition, extra examples are included: